mstefa/react-shopping-cart/README.md

 # React Shopping Cart
-Build Shopping Cart By React & Redux For All Levels Developers This is an excercice follow this tutorial: https://youtu.be/nKyrXWH5XLM
+Build Shopping Cart By React & Redux For All Levels Developers. \
+This is an excercice follow this tutorial: https://youtu.be/nKyrXWH5XLM